thesavant42/chainloot/README.md

 # chainloot

-customized chainlit stack for yoda Robot
+Customized cChainlit stack for yoda Robot

 ## Goal
 Goal is to unify and simplify the architecture required to run the Robot